NeoSmartpen/UWP-SDK/README.md

 Neo smartpen SDK for Windows Universal Platform(UWP)
 ===================

-## What is Neo smartpen
+## About Neo smartpen

-Neo smartpen is a pen designed to capture your handwritten notes into our digital app with our Ncode notebooks.

-You can see more information at http://neosmartpen.com
+The Neo smartpen is designed to seamlessly integrate the real and digital worlds by transforming what you write on paper - everything from sketches and designs to business meeting notes - to your iOS, Android and Windows devices.
+It works in tandem with N notebooks, powered by NeoLAB Convergence’s patented Ncode technology and the accompanying application, Neo Notes.
+Find out more at www.neosmartpen.com

 ## Introduction